MochaccinoWolf/BinaryTranslator/README.md

 # BinaryTranslator
 Small project currently in progress. currently in alpha testing.
 UNSTABLE.
-##redMay trigger a false positive from Malwarebytes or similar software.
+##May trigger a false positive from Malwarebytes or similar software.
 Rest assured that there is NO Malicious code.